SticsRPacks/SticsOnR/README.md

 installed (according to the common linux distributions).
 For example, for the Ubuntu or Debian OS `libxslt1-dev` must be installed.

+### Under MacOS systems

+The STICS executable must be compiled and imported in the JavaStics directory.
+The procedure is fully described in the JavaStics documentation (see JavaStics_documentation.html under the doc folder), in the prerequisites sub-section under the Software section.
+Java version installation management is also described in it.

-#### Files/directories paths syntax
+### Files/directories paths syntax

+Under all systems, file paths must not contain any special character or space.

-Using the `~` in files or directories paths may cause errors in SticsOnR functions.
+Under unix like systems, using the `~` in files or directories paths may cause errors in SticsOnR functions.
 So, it is safer for the moment to use absolute paths.
 This will be fixed in the future versions.

 #### Remote installation tools